 Why is it so important to ensure that children have quality care and educational experiences in the earliest years of life?
 A nurturing and supportive environment during a child’s first years lays the foundation for future success in school and life.
-To truly appreciate why this time of life is so crucial, it helps to understand a little bit about brain science and development.
+To truly appreciate why this time of life is so crucial, it helps to understand a little bit about brain science and early brain development.

-The First Years of Life: What Does Science Tell Us?
+The First Years of Life: What does science tell us?

 During the first several years of a child’s life, the brain forms over one million neural connections every second.